vy538/idea-generator/README.md

 ## Future Improvements

 - Implement more robust error handling
-- Add more categories and ideas
-- User accounts with favorite combinations
-- Enhanced animations
-- Sharing functionality
+- Social sharing functionality for favorite idea sets
-- User contribution system
+- User contribution system for new ideas
 - Moderation system for user-submitted content
-- Improved invite code management system
+- Pagination for the favorites and gallery pages
+- Auto translation with AI

 ## License